SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/02-Integer-Types.md

 //-127
 ```

-The `counter` starts from 0 and is incremented on each step of the for loop.
+The `counter` starts from 0 and is incremented on each step of the for-loop.

 Eventually when it reaches the maximum value of a byte (127), it assumes its minimum value (-128).